 Optional bi-xenon headlights with articulating headlamps

 Interior The standard upholstery in the five-occupant interior has a slightly coarse, woven feel said to be inspired by sportswear.
 Leather upholstery is available.
-The T5 R-Design comes with unique premium leather seating surfaces.
-Aluminum trim is now standard on both the 2.4i and T5 R-Design, while Nordic Light Oak trim is optional.
+The R-Design comes with unique premium leather seating surfaces.
+Aluminum trim is standard.
+Interior features include:

-Standard eight-speaker sound system with in-dash CD player
+Eight-speaker sound system with in-dash CD player and USB/iPod compatibility

 Optional power glass moonroof

 Optional heated front seats

 R-Design versions include unique floormats, aluminum accents, steering wheel, upholstery and gauges